Humber river Banner

 I rowed my Skerry boat along the breakwall, under the Humber River Bridge then under the highway and railway bridges.
 I was transported to another world.
 As the fog slowly lifted and the sun came out I saw lots of birds, frogs and several turtles.
 There were also mysterious little trampled down paths in the cattails.
 These could be muscrat or beaver paths.

 Cormorans had taken over a cove of trees and built high straggly nests in dead trees.
 The Humber river can be rowed quite a long way, as far as Etienne Brule Park near Old Mill Road.
-Its hard to believe its in the middle of the city.
+It's hard to believe it's in the middle of the city.